pk-auth WebAuthn on the JVM

 com.codeheadsystems:pk-auth-otp SMS

-6-digit phone OTP with attempt caps; Argon2id-hashed storage and pepper-resolved at boot.
+6-digit phone OTP with attempt caps; Argon2id-hashed storage and a deployment pepper resolved at boot.

 Optional